-"'Talking Trojans,"' melds compression, humor, keen intelligence, and social awareness into a savory 300 words.
+My flash fiction piece "Talking Trojans," wins Fiction International's Short, Short Fiction Contest. "['Talking Trojans'] melds compression, humor, keen intelligence, and social awareness into a savory 300 words.
 The references to Roland Barthes and his fetishization of language, especially his Lover’s Discourse, is cunning and comical.
 Where is the virus?
-Perhaps it is in the lover’s “discourse,” the language, however refined, which obscures the virulent spaces eroding between the words and all about us." -- Harold Jaffe, editor-in-chief of Fiction International
+Perhaps it is in the lover’s 'discourse,' the language, however refined, which obscures the virulent spaces eroding between the words and all about us." - Harold Jaffe, editor-in-chief at Fiction International

-"[Andrea's novel The Cartography of Flesh: in the silence of Ella Mendelssohn] weaves a gorgeous tapestry that draws the reader in and makes her yearn as Andrea toys with tropes—the absent and irresistible novelist Theo, the absently inspired adjunct of a mother, Ella’s charm and ability to connect with feeling at disparate intersections…Reading this felt like a private invitation to understand longing.” -- Sara Henning, editor at Kore Press
+My first novel manuscript is one of two finalist in AROHO's Clarissa Dalloway Book Prize (selected by Kate Gale) and Shortlisted at Kore Press's Open Submissions. "[Andrea's novel The Cartography of Flesh: in the silence of Ella Mendelssohn] weaves a gorgeous tapestry that draws the reader in and makes her yearn as Andrea toys with tropes—the absent and irresistible novelist Theo, the absently inspired adjunct of a mother, Ella’s charm and ability to connect with feeling at disparate intersections…Reading this felt like a private invitation to understand longing.” -- Sara Henning, editor at Kore Press.